Illegal drug trade in China: Drug-related money laundering

-In the past money laundering was not considered a significant problem in China.
-However, with the booming economy promoting greater trade investment and the ever-increasing number of foreign bank branches opening throughout the country, it appears that China may become an emerging money laundering center.

-China, however, has taken some initial steps to begin investigation of money laundering activities.
-An Economic Crimes Investigation Department was established in the Ministry of Public Security to focus on illicit activities.
-The People's Bank of China (China's central bank) began several structural reforms such as the establishment of two new divisions, the Payment Trade Supervisory Division and the Money Laundering Working Division.
-The People's Bank of China also prepared guidelines for use by financial institutions to report suspicious transactions, and to sensitize the public about new regulations on money laundering and terrorist financing issues.
+"Unlike other MLOs, which transfer proceeds into and out of the country, a significant amount of the money laundered by CMLOs stays in the United States.
+Traditionally, CMLOs purchase criminal proceeds in U.S. cities for a nominal fee, transfer the equivalent value of foreign currency to drug traffickers’ foreign bank accounts and then “sell” the drug proceeds at a substantially higher rate to Chinese nationals seeking to avoid China's currency controls.
+These organizations also exploit China's “one country, two systems” policy by using the more liberal banking system in Hong Kong to establish USD bank accounts to facilitate their schemes."

 Drug abuse and treatment

 Drugs of choice

 The major drugs of choice are injectable heroin, morphine, smokeable opium, crystal methamphetamine, nimetazepam, temazepam, and MDMA.
 Preferences between opium and heroin/morphine, and methods of administration, differ from region to region within China.
 The use of heroin and opium has increased among the younger population, as income has grown and the youth have more free time.
 China considers crystal methamphetamine abuse second to heroin/morphine as a major drug problem.
 The use of MDMA has only recently become popular in China's growing urban areas.

 The South China Morning Post reports the rise in the use of ketamine, easy to mass-produce in illicit labs in southern China, particularly among the young.
 Because of its low cost, and low profit margin, drug peddlers rely on mass distribution to make money, thus increasing its penetrative power to all, including schoolchildren.
 The journal cites social workers saying that four people can get high by sharing just HK$20 worth of ketamine, and estimates 80 per cent of young drug addicts take 'K'.